Two Disciplines, One Workflow

 | Vibration base | 7.7 Grms | Z-axis | Frequency sweep |

-Running optimisation against a single load case is the most common mistake.
+Running optimization against a single load case is the most common mistake.
 Parts fail under lateral or torsional loads that were never included in the design.

-The output is a .stl or implicit field representing the density distribution — often described as "looking like bones."
-This is not coincidental: bone is a biological topology-optimised structure shaped by loading over millions of years.
+The raw result is usually a density field, an extracted iso-surface, or a triangulated mesh such as .stl that represents the material distribution.
+It is often described as "looking like bones."
+That is not accidental: bone is a biological structure that has evolved under load over millions of years.

 This is where most teams underinvest.
 Raw topology output cannot be directly printed and inspected to GD&T tolerances.
-It must be interpreted into smooth, parametric geometry.
+It must be interpreted into smooth, controlled geometry.

-1. Manual NURBS refit — highest quality, most labour.
-A skilled surface modeller uses the topology output as a reference and builds a clean NURBS surface model.
-Result: fully parameterised, inspectable, revision-friendly geometry.
+1. Manual NURBS refit — highest quality, most labor.
+A skilled surface modeler uses the topology result as a reference and rebuilds it as a clean NURBS surface model.
+Result: parameterized, inspectable, revision-friendly geometry.

-2. T-spline fitting (Fusion 360, Rhino with T-Splines) — semi-automatic.
-Wraps a T-spline surface over the topology mesh.
-Fast but can introduce surface quality issues at complex intersections.
+2. T-spline fitting — semi-automatic.
+Tools such as Fusion 360 Form or Rhino-based T-spline workflows wrap a smooth surface over the topology mesh.
+This is faster, but surface quality can degrade at difficult intersections.

-3. Implicit/field-driven geometry (nTopology, Ntopol) — newest approach.
-Represents geometry as a mathematical field rather than a surface mesh.
-Naturally produces smooth, additive-ready geometry and handles lattice infill natively.
+3. Implicit or field-driven geometry — the newest approach.
+Tools such as nTopology represent geometry as a mathematical field rather than a surface mesh.
+This naturally produces smooth, additive-ready geometry and handles lattice infill well.

 # nTopology-style implicit field workflow (pseudo-code)